mattrussell2/gradescope-autograder/README.md

 | `REGISTRY_USER_VARNAME` | `GHUNAME` | Variable name of the environment variable which holds the username to login to the `CONTAINER_REMOTE`.
 | `REGISTRY_PASS_VARNAME` | `GHPAT` | Variable name of the environment variable which holds the password/access token to login to the `CONTAINER_REMOTE` [NB: The PAT needs write:packages permissions].

-Note that in this case `GHUNAME` and `GHPAT` are the names of environment variables (NOT the values of the variables themselves).
-So with this example you'd need `export GHUNAME='myghubusername'` in your `~/.bashrc`, etc. Run `source ~/.bashrc` after editing the file.
 4. Build and deploy the container.
 In rare cases, the Docker build process hangs in the early stages.
 If this happens to you, run `rm ~/.docker/config.json` and try again.
 ```
 cd setup/dockerbuild